Frequently Asked Questions about Children’s and Game Publishing:

 I usually jot out ideas in journals and sketchbooks and will often plot out the entire book writing on loose paper.
 While doing so, I may add scenes and make adjustments.
 Along the way, I will sketch characters, environments and scenes.
 This developing stage of a story can take years for me.

 Then I begin the writing stage.
-I type everything into the computer, editing along the way.
-There isn’t anything glamorous about this aspect of writing…it’s writing, then rewriting over and over again.
-I try to refine the prose to speak clearly to the young reader while not losing focus of the original spark of inspiration that got me working on a particular story in the first place.
+I write out scenes in longhand then type everything into the computer, editing along the way.
+There isn’t anything glamorous about this aspect of writing–it’s writing, then rewriting–over and over again.
+I try to refine the prose to speak clearly to a young reader while not losing focus of the original spark of inspiration that got me working on a particular story in the first place.

 And this stage can vary greatly in length depending on if you are writing a 500-word picture book or a 70,000-word novel.
 There is not a lot of drawing going on in this stage.
 Its a strong focus on getting the words right.
 Generally speaking, I take several months as I work through the various drafts.